 In February 2016, The Marketing Practice opened a new office in Munich, Germany.
 The office is headed up by TMP Germany’s Managing Director Andreas Bernhard, former Head of Product Marketing at a TMP client.
 We caught up with him to get some of his insights.

 Why did you decide to start TMP Germany?

 I saw a big opportunity for the German market.
-There are specialised agencies in Germany for telemarketing, direct marketing or creative services.
-When I was working with TMP as a client I realised that there is no agency in the German market that can offer the same breadth and depth: running a demand generation programme end to end, from the business case calculation, data development, direct mailings and social media, all the way to inside sales.
+There are specialized agencies in Germany for telemarketing, direct marketing or creative services.
+When I was working with TMP as a client I realized that there is no agency in the German market that can offer the same breadth and depth: running a demand generation programme end to end, from the business case calculation, data development, direct mailings, and social media, all the way to inside sales.
 We can take responsibility for the entire value chain to the ultimate outcome of qualified sales opportunities in the pipeline.

 Why did you think the TMP offering would fit with the German market?
 How is it different?